Northern Stars Tutoring

 Northern Stars tutoring has tutors who specialize in working with students with learning differences such as dyslexia, ADD, ADHD, Asperger's Syndrome, Autism and Emotional and Behavioral Challenges.
 Every student is welcome at Northern Stars, and we will design learning programs that sensitively accommodate the learning style of each person with whom we work.
 Some of our tutors are living with learning differences themselves, and are able to be excellent role models of academic success for children and adults who struggle to learn when taught using conventional teaching styles.
 We say this: The best that a classroom teacher can do is make sure that most of the students receive most of the information most of the time.
 We will make sure that all of our clients receive all of the information all of the time.

 Special consideration is given to students with ADD or ADHD.
 Students may keep something in their hands at all times.
 They are welcome to move around while learning.
 If necessary, we take breaks to allow the student to refocus.
-We repeat information until the student has retained it, regardless of his or her ability to pay attention for long periods of time.
+We repeat information until the student has retained it, regardless of his or her ability to pay attention for long periods of time. the toolbar.

 Special consideration is given to students with the various forms of dyslexia.
 Math is taught inductively and with extensive word cues to students with dyscalculia.
 Students with symbolic dyslexia have the option of having assignments, and even whole books, read to them by their tutors.
 At times the tutor will write for the student, allowing the student to dictate his or her answers.